Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 ![ListComponent](listComponent.png "Eksempel på hvordan listekomponenten ser ut")

 ## How to define the component in code
 The component is of type `List`.
-One example on defintion of list component in layout.json:
+One example on definition of list component in layout.json:
 ```json
 {
     "id": "list-component",